 Some of these recordings are from a 90th birthday celebration in 2006.
-They suffer from an abominable piano and her playing is not what it once was.
-But the beauty of her conception is still very much there and had the piano not been such a beast ....
+They suffer from an abominable piano and her playing is certainly not what it once was.
+But the beauty of her conception is still very much there to be heard and had the piano not been such a beast ....
 There is a recording from September of 2009, a better quality recording on a better piano, a Chopin Nocturne that is beautifully played.

 Livia Rev recorded the Debussy "Clair de Lune" in 2004 at the age of 88.
 It is a charming performance, lovingly played and had I not known of her advanced age, I might never have suspected.

 I have heard a few short examples from recordings Livia Rev made when she was quite a bit younger.
 It was piano playing the likes of which one hears only in dreams.
 Every note sang with the most gorgeous tone imaginable.
 The sheer perfection of her playing for those few moments has made me want to scour the globe for her records, of which only four seem still to be readily available.
 But somewhere in a dusty bin I will find her old European LPs, and I will be complete.

 Chopin Préludes, Op 28~23 and 28~24 Prélude in C♯ minor, Op 45 recorded in 1988

 Préludes 1-22 have been removed by Hyperion Records Ltd due to copyright infringement